mrlacey/Rapid-XAML-Toolkit/docs/custom-analysis.md

 ![Multiple quick actions displayed in the editor](./Assets/multiple-quick-actions.png)

+### Step 4.
+Reference the analyzer in your project

-4. Reference the project containing the analyzer in all projects containing XAML you wish to analyze.
+Reference the project containing the analyzer in all projects containing XAML you wish to analyze.
 You can reference the project directly, the compiled DLL, or package the library in a NuGet package and reference it that way.

 The generated project also includes example tests to help you verify your analyzers work correctly.
 They show how you can confirm the analyzer returns the expected response given different XAML strings as input.